mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/polyfun/index.md

     It allows to declare polymorphic functions and is part of Shadowmodels in [mps-extensions](https://jetbrains.github.io/MPS-extensions/).
 Have a look at the sandbox in [mps-extensions](https://jetbrains.github.io/MPS-extensions/).

+??? question "Is there a handler which is called when a language is loaded?"

+    > I have a language K with some languages extending K named A, B and C. K needs to access some behavior implemented by A, B or C, depending on which of these are deployed.
+In order to do that, I implemented a registry where A, B, and C can register and which K uses to retrieve a common interface with a specific implementation by A, B or C.

+    > The question remains: How can A, B and C register their implementation at the registry?
+Or is there maybe better mechanism I should use here?

+    The language de.q60.mps.polymorphicfunctions that allows you to do that.
+It provides a new language aspect that allows you to declare a function in one language and multiple implementations in other languages.
+It supports polymorphic dispatch and even priority rules in case there are multiple applicable implementations.

+    <sub>Answer by: [@slisson](https://github.com/slisson)<sub>

+    **Alternative**

+    Typically you would implement this by using the extension point mechanism:

+    Typically you would implement this by using the extension point mechanism:

+    - language K defines an extension point EP (inside of its plugin aspect) with an interface EPI for the extension implementors

+    - language A, B and C contribute extensions for the EP with specific implementations of the EPI interface (also inside of the plugin aspect).

+    - language K provides a facade for querying current extensions registered for the EP and implements an approriate strategy for handling multiple implementors of EPI contributed by different extensions from languages A, B and C:

+    - by returning the implementor from the first extension, if your scenario expects only one deployed language with a specific implementation

+    - by picking up one of the implementors from multiple extensions using some criteria, like a priority

+    - by combining/chaining multiple implementors according to your specific logic

+    Because the facade would typically implement some simple caching of the resulting EPI implementation (to not query the EP every time the functionality is required), this would mean that you might need to implement some additional mechanism to allow for dynamical reload/reset of the current EPI implementation during the development, when a new extension is created and tested.

+    <sub>Answer by: [@wsafonov](https://github.com/wsafonov)<sub>